jasonnxj/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022

-Advent of Code is an annual 25-day daily coding challenge, from December 1 to Christmas day.
+This is an Advent calendar of small programming puzzles.

-I am using Python.
+I am using Python to solve them.